-With this post I want to share some of the recent research I have conducted in the area.
-I will tell you why this is important for those who care about development, agriculture and environmental issues; I’ll also provide some background of what’s going on in Puerto Rico; give you a brief description of the methods I used to approach the problem quantitatively; tell you about the data I had to work with; and show you the results from my analysis.
-I’ll give you my interpretation of the results and conclude with some recommendations for improving current agricultural and environmental policy in PR.
+With this commentary I want to share some recent research I have conducted in the area.
+Of conservation agriculture.
+I will tell you why this is important for those who care about economic development among agricultural communities and related environmental issues; I will also provide some background of what’s going on in Puerto Rico; give you a brief description of the methods I used to approach the problem quantitatively; tell you about the data I had to work with; and show you the results from my analysis.
+I will give you my interpretation of the results and conclude with some recommendations for improving current agricultural and environmental policy in PR.

-If your cause is for the environment, this post is important because over 70% of the world’s coffee is produced in the most biologically diverse regions of the planet.
-And sometimes, coffee farming can cause significant environmental damage.
+Alternatively, if your cause is for the environment, this research is important because over 70\% of the world’s coffee is produced in the most biologically diverse regions of the planet, and sometimes, coffee farming can cause significant environmental damage.

 There are roughly two methods for growing coffee.
 Farmers can have shade plantations, where the coffee trees grow surrounded by a dense canopy of other trees that provide shade along other benefits.
 Alternatively, farmers can have a sun plantation, where the coffee trees grow without the shade cover.
-Sun plantations are what you would probably what you imagine when you think of coffee farming.
-Clear rows of coffee tress, in a farm that looks like the standard intensive monoculture type of farm.
+Respectively, these farming methods are normally referred to as shade and sun plantations.
+Sun plantations are what you probably imagine when you think of coffee farming: clear rows of coffee tress over a mountain top kissed by the tropical sun.

-In Puerto Rico, the department of natural resources and the environment (DRNA) is very interested in sun plantations.
+In Puerto Rico, the department of natural resources and the environment (DRNA) is very interested in sun plantations (or at least it was before hurricane Maria wreaked havoc in the island).
 Since 2013, the DRNA has been buying and leasing land near the major coffee producing region of the island in an effort to expand the protected areas covered by forest.

 Before the DRNA is ready to propose new policies, it must understand the microeconomics of coffee farming in PR.
-As you now know, deciding whether or not to grow shade coffee is not a simple decision: farmers need to consider different time horizons (which will in turn trigger considerations over how much risk they are willing to take), possibly different production functions and technologies (it is difficult to use tractors in shade plantations), dynamics in different markets: a market for specialty coffee and the market for average-quality coffee that will likely go in beverages and instant coffees, and in PR, the availability of multiple incentive programs, some favoring sun plantations and some favoring shade plantations.
+As you now know, deciding whether or not to grow shade coffee is not a simple decision: farmers need to consider different time horizons (which will in turn trigger considerations over how much risk they are willing to take), possibly different production functions and technologies (it is difficult to use tractors in shade plantations), dynamics in different markets (those pertaining to the market for specialty coffee which is sold to high end consumers and the dynamics corresponding to the market for average quality coffee which will likely go in beverages and instant coffees), and in PR, the availability of multiple incentive programs, some favoring sun plantations and some favoring shade plantations.

 Both decisions are affected by a wide range of other factors that are farmer–related and farm–related such as age, gender, educational attainment, years of experience, farm size, farm income, price of coffee received by farmers, access to specialty markets, current management practices that include inter-cropping, multi-cropping, leaving unused land in the farm, etc.

-In particular, I was interested in learning whether receiving assistance for growing sun or shade coffee was a significant factor determining behavior, and whether the price of coffee and access to specialty markets ere important factors.
-In other words, I wanted to know if assistance programs work and if markets are working for the farmers.
+In particular, I am interested in learning whether receiving assistance for growing sun or shade coffee was a significant factor determining behavior, and whether the price of coffee and access to specialty markets are important factors.
+In other words, I want to know if assistance programs work and if markets are working for the farmers.

-The data I used for the empirical analysis comes from a survey of 89 randomly selected farmers in the regions targeted by the DNRA (and area with easily 1,000 private properties, in an island with approximately 4,500 coffee farms–according to the latest USDA census).
+The data I use for the empirical analysis comes from a survey of 89 randomly selected farmers in the regions targeted by the DNRA (and area with easily 1,000 private properties, in an island with approximately 4,500 coffee farms according to the latest USDA census).

 The survey was conducted by ecologists at North Carolina State University and it was designed to answer ecology questions.
-The survey provided a much less than ideal dataset for answering questions of economics.
-But it is a start and it became clear form the beginning that the ultimate goal of this research was exploratory in nature.
-That instead of putting much faith in finding precise quantitative measures, this study should serve to shed light on the areas that need more research and finding what kind of questions should be asked in a future survey.
+The survey provided a much less than ideal dataset for answering questions of economics and it became clear from the beginning that the ultimate goal of this research was exploratory in nature.
+Instead of putting much faith in finding precise quantitative measures, this study would serve to shed light on the areas that need more research and to identify what kind of questions could be asked in a future survey.

 The average farmer is old, male, and has been working on the farm over 20 years.
-Surprisingly, it was a very well educated sample of farmers: 39% of them had college degrees or higher.
+Surprisingly, this is a very well educated sample of farmers: 39% of them have college degrees or higher.
 I suspect this education variable to be related with access to non-farm income.
-Unfortunately, I had no way to verify this as this question was not in the survey.
+Unfortunately, I have no way to verify this as this question was not in the survey.

-Average annual farm income was pretty low.
-The average farm generated just over $16,000 in revenues per year.
+Average annual farm income is low.
+The average farm generates just over $16,000 in revenues per year.
 The majority of the farmers are just growers, although some do part of the processing.
 Almost none roast their coffee.

-Prices per pound showed variance within the sample, and 12% of farmers have access to specialty markets.
-These characteristics came as a surprise.
-I was expecting prices to be constant because in PR prices are heavily regulated by the Department of Consumer Affairs, and because 85% of the coffee is bought by a single company: coca-cola.
+Prices per pound show variance within the sample, and 12% of farmers have access to specialty markets.
+The observed variation in prices came as a surprise.
+I was expecting prices to be constant because in PR prices are heavily regulated by the Department of Consumer Affairs and because 85% of the coffee is bought by a single company: Coca–Cola.

-Lastly, 55% of farmers reported leaving part of their farm uncultivated and unused.
-In these areas farms left wild forests grow.
-I highlight this characteristic because I think it is an important part of the story as I am about the tell it.
+Lastly, 55\% of farmers reported leaving part of their farm uncultivated and unused.
+In these areas farmers left naturally occurring forests to grow unmanaged.
+I highlight this characteristic because I think it is an important part of the story as I am about to tell it.

-A simple look at the data showed something very funky was going on with coffee farmers.
-When examined subsamples of farmers by type of program they benefited from, I found that 23% of farmers receiving assistance for growing shade coffee ONLY planted sun coffee, while 14% of farmers receiving assistance for growing sun ONLY planted shade coffee.
+A simple look at the data shows something very funky was going on with coffee farmers: When examining subsamples of farmers by type of program they benefit from, I find that 23\% of farmers receiving assistance for growing shade coffee ONLY plant sun coffee, while 14\% of farmers receiving assistance for growing sun ONLY plant shade coffee.

 The second most important determinant is having a graduate degree.

-A second bunch of interesting findings were the determinants of participation in shade programs.
-The likelihood of participation in these programs increases for farmers already growing shade (unsurprisingly, a selection bias problem), for farmers with access to specialty markets (which is relieving for us economists advocates of markets), and for farmers who leave wild forested areas in their farms.
+A second group of interesting findings are the determinants of participation in shade programs.
+The likelihood of participation in these programs increases for farmers already growing shade (unsurprisingly, a selection bias problem), for farmers with access to specialty markets (which is relieving for us economists advocating for markets), and for farmers who leave unmanaged wild forested areas in their farms.

-Having natural forests were also found to be a substitute for having shade in the farm.
-And I think that this is the key for answering why farmers are sing conservation agriculture in PR.
+Having natural forests is also a substitute for having shade in the farm, and I think that this is the key for answering why farmers are using conservation agriculture in PR.

 Let me now interpret the results: Why are farmers growing shade coffee in PR?